kohei-us/mdds/CONTRIBUTING.md

 # Run tests using clang++ and libc++ on Linux

-It's a good idea to test against `libc++` since it sometimes uncovers hidden bugs that don't surface when using the GPU C++ Library or Microsoft's implementation of C++ standard library.
+It's a good idea to test against `libc++` since it sometimes uncovers hidden bugs that don't surface when using the GNU C++ Library or Microsoft's implementation of C++ standard library.
 You can use `libc++` with or without `clang++`, but it's perhaps easier to use `libc++` with `clang++`.